Change Order Best Practices

 Change orders are inevitable, so to avoid disputes, it is always best practice to have a standard change order process in place for your business.
 Streamlining this process will not only help to avoid disputes, it will also help keep your project on track, as well as allow your business to operate more efficiently.
 Because change orders are often a point of contingency during a project and commonly a contributing factor to many litigation cases, we recommend working with a construction litigation lawyer in Jacksonville to ensure you are fully protecting the legal best interest of your company.

-To schedule a consultation with an experienced attorney from Trent Cotney, P.A., please call us today at 904.425.5030 or submit our consultation request form.
+To schedule a consultation with an experienced attorney from Cotney Construction Law, please call us today at 904.425.5030 or submit our consultation request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.